Colorado

 • Nearest town: Fairplay

-As one of the more heavily trafficked 14ers in Colorado, parking here is regulated and requires a permit in the summer.
+Breckenridge has a ton of great hiking with Quandary being a great example.
+It’s not a quiet mountain — it see a lot of Denver traffic — so parking here is regulated and requires a permit in the summer.
 However, a free shuttle operates from the Airport Road Lot to the trailhead every 30 minutes.

 Once you make it to the trailhead (pro tip: try weekdays), Quandary Peak is a straightforward uphill hike.
-It’s also one of the more accessible 14ers for winter hiking as it snakes up the ridgeline and stays mostly out of avalanche terrain.
+It’s also one of the more accessible 14ers for winter hiking or skiing as it snakes up the ridgeline and stays mostly out of avalanche terrain.
+But, if you end up doing a spring snow ascent, it’s important to understand the snow science and be avy prepared.

 There are some great opportunities to view wildlife along this route, including mountain goats!